 - Rule 23.1: Eating, chewing gum, or using tobacco products is not permitted in the courtroom.
-Weapons and objects that may be used as weapons, including potential exhibits, are not permitted in the courtroom without specific authorization of the military judge. - EJCR 23.1a: Members, accused, and counsel are permitted to have covered drinks in the courtroom. - EJCR 23.1b: All firearms to be used as exhibits will be inspected by the trial counsel to ensure that the weapon is a clear and safe weapon.
-When possible, trigger locks, cables and other safety devices shall be used. - Rule 23.2: With the exception of the court reporter, no person shall use electronic devices (e.g. laptops or tablets) to audio record or video record any courtroom session.
+Weapons and objects that may be used as weapons, including potential exhibits, are not permitted in the courtroom without specific authorization of the military judge. - EJCR 23.1a: Members, accused, and counsel are permitted to have covered drinks in the courtroom. - EJCR 23.1b: If firearms are to be used as exhibits, the trial counsel shall ensure that they are inspected by knowledgeable law enforcement or security personnel to ensure that they are in a clear and safe condition.
+When possible, trigger locks, cables, and other safety devices shall be used.

+- Rule 23.2: With the exception of the court reporter, no person shall use electronic devices (e.g. laptops or tablets) to audio record or video record any courtroom session.
 No person in the courtroom may use any such electronic devices to transmit email, text messages, or social media messages. - Rule 23.3: Cellular or mobile telephones are only permitted for detailed counsel or supervisory counsel in the courtroom unless otherwise permitted or restricted by the military judge.
 When cellular telephones are in the courtroom, they must be silenced and used only during recesses of court.
+Trial counsel will post signs prohibiting cell phones outside the courtroom where spectators and the court members enter.